joemoose/dungeoneers.d20/docs/appendix-a.md

 - **Ask lots of questions**.
 Gather information.
 Talk to NPCs.
 Make notes.
 Draw maps.
 - **Dice are dangerous**.
 Solve problems with planning and ingenuity, not dice rolls.
 Think laterally.
 Always gain an advantage.
 Your character sheet doesn’t limit you.
 - **Foes are deadly**.
 Combat is not a sport.
 Fight dirty.
 Sometimes you need to run away.
 - **Play to win, but savor a loss**.
 Leave your mark on the world.
-Go down fighting.
+Create a memorable story.

 	!!! quote